dd-pardal/tty-events/README.md

-# tty-input #
+# tty-events #

-_tty-input_ is a fast package for handling input (keyboard, mouse and bracketed paste mode) from the terminal, made for interactive, terminal-based applications.
+_tty-events_ is a fast package for handling events from the terminal, made for interactive, terminal-based applications.

-**Note: This package has been renamed to [`tty-events`](https://github.com/dd-pardal/tty-events).
-Please use it instead.**

 ## Features